 Frequency opportunities for infrastructure network systems system should be included in the European Common Allocation Table by inclusion of ECC harmonisation measure (e.g. ERC/REC 70-03), the NTFAs of the individual administrations and also being registered at the BR IFIC, if operation takes place at locations close to international borders.

 Metropolitan Mesh Machine Networking (M3N) will enable the sharing of several services on a single network, allowing interaction between devices of different services.
 M3N will allow various devices to be connected to different city automation & monitoring services over a single network - a first step toward the Internet of Things.
 When comparing the emerging Automotive, SM/SG and M3N requirements it becomes clear that the study in ECC Report 200 needed to determine acceptable DC limits at different power levels up to 500 mW.
-This is another type of professionally deployed networks with wider coverage; therefore it may be anticipated that NAPs (Network Access Points) also will be used in M3N network applications.
+This is another type of professionally deployed networks with wider coverage; therefore it may be anticipated that NRPs (Network Relay Points) also will be used in M3N network applications.

 It may be additionally noted that the nature of smart metering and smart grid applications may call for establishing a certain network infrastructure, i.e. a small number of access gateways to sink data collected from across various terminal nodes into fixed infrastructure maintained by e.g. a utility company.
 Due to acting as traffic aggregators, the activity on these nodes will be higher than on the terminal nodes.
-The industry therefore requested to define a separate SRD device type that may be referred to as “Network Access Point (NAP)” and described as follows:
+The industry therefore requested to define a separate SRD device type that may be referred to as “Network Relay Point (NRP)” and described as follows:

 “Devices deployed by organisations, such as utilities or other infrastructure operators, to support wider operations, and thereby restricted in their deployment by nature.
 Such devices will not be operated by the general public/consumers.”

-This report therefore considers the possibilities regarding the authorization scheme for the introduction of NAPs which have a significant impact on co-existence prospects of proposed SRD applications, i.e. there is a need for coordination.
+This report therefore considers the possibilities regarding the authorization scheme for the introduction of NRPs which have a significant impact on co-existence prospects of proposed SRD applications, i.e. there is a need for coordination.
 It should be noted that such devices will, typically, receive similar levels of aggregated traffic from a large number of serviced nodes.

 The key requirements for such new networks can be described as follows: